DEXA Bone Density Scans

 A bone density screening determines if you have osteoporosis – a disease that causes bones to become more fragile.
-At Radiology Associates of Hartford, the bone density screening involves measuring bone density before symptoms occur.
+At Radiology Associates of Hartford, bone density screening involves measuring bone density before symptoms occur.
 All women over 65 should be screened for osteoporosis.
 Men over 65 who have low testosterone levels should also be screened for osteoporosis.
 To accurately detect osteoporosis, doctors commonly use DEXA bone densitometry to assess bone mineral density.
 DEXA stands for “Dual Energy X-ray Absorptiometry”.
-We offer bone density tests at our Avon, Bloomfield, Enfield and Glastonbury, Connecticut locations.
+We offer bone density tests at all the Radiology Associates of Hartford locations including Avon, Bloomfield, Enfield, Glastonbury, and Rocky Hill Connecticut locations.

 Call us at (860) 969-6400 to schedule your bone density scan.

 DEXA bone densitometry is a safe, painless, and non-invasive procedure for measuring bone loss.
 Bone mineral density assessment is used to:

 - Detect the presence of osteoporosis in men and women with particular risk factors

 - Screen for osteoporosis, particularly in women making decisions about hormone replacement therapy at menopause